OGRECave/ogre/Docs/src/material-scripts.md

 ## scheme

 Sets the ’scheme’ this Technique belongs to.
 Material schemes are used to control top-level switching from one set of techniques to another.
-For example, you might use this to define ’high’, ’medium’ and ’low’ complexity levels on materials to allow a user to pick a performance / quality ratio.
-Another possibility is that you have a fully HDR-enabled pipeline for top machines, rendering all objects using unclamped shaders, and a simpler pipeline for others; this can be implemented using schemes.
+For example, you might have a fully HDR-enabled pipeline for top machines, rendering all objects using unclamped shaders, and a simpler pipeline for others; this can be implemented using schemes.
 The active scheme is typically controlled at a viewport level, and the active one defaults to ’Default’.

 @par
 Format: scheme &lt;name&gt;<br> Example: scheme hdr<br> Default: scheme Default